The Expectations of Gen Z in the Workplace

 Reaching potential Gen Z recruits means connecting with them in their digital world.
 Use social networking forums for recruitment marketing.
 This generation is visual, so campaigns should contain graphics, photos, and videos.

 Keep in mind this hyper-digital group also expect everything to be available “now.”
 Lengthy corporate commentary won’t fly; deliver important information with brevity.
-This demographic is also the mobile generation so outreach should be mobile-friendly and company websites should be optimized for mobile viewing.
+This demographic is also the mobile generation so outreach should be mobile-friendly and company websites should be optimised for mobile viewing.